-• Work with key internal and external stakeholders and partners to Plan (CCAP) and align our approach with Manchester's Climate Change Strategy and national healthcare guidance.
+• Work with key internal and external stakeholders and partners to deliver and update our Board-approved Climate Change Adaptation Plan (CCAP) and align our approach with Manchester's Climate Change Strategy and national healthcare guidance.

-are supported during any extreme weather events.
+• Ensure that our emergency plans consider that vulnerable communities are supported during any extreme weather events.